tangcalvin/nextjs-demo/README.md

-## Next.js Demo – MUI Layout, Keycloak Auth, and Form Validation
+## Next.js Demo – MUI Layout, OIDC Auth, and Form Validation

 This project is a **Next.js App Router demo** that showcases:

 - **Next.js + Material UI layout** with a persistent sidebar, header, and static footer.
-- **Keycloak authentication (OIDC + PKCE)** with a feature flag to enable/disable auth per environment.
+- **OIDC authentication (PKCE)** using `oidc-client-ts` with Keycloak as the identity provider, with a feature flag to enable/disable auth per environment.
 - **Modern form handling and validation** using `react-hook-form` and `zod`.

 You can optionally rename the folder `nextjs-test` to `nextjs-demo` on your machine (e.g. `mv nextjs-test nextjs-demo`); no code changes are required other than updating any local paths or editor workspace references.